 Help language development.
 Donate to The Perl Foundation

-This model provides some miscellaneous text processing routines not
+This module provides some miscellaneous text processing routines not

 provided by core Raku.
 (Note it replaces the now-deprecated

 2.0.0 which introduces a new API 2 for

 strip-comment routine.
 See the examples below for its use.

 The old signature is still usable, but it is deprecated

 Note that individual subroutines may also be exported:

 use Text::More :strip-comment; # the '#' is the default comment character my $line = " some text # a comment"; $line = strip-comment $line; say $line; # OUTPUT: « some text ␤»